 Many nations have been on the island and left their traces.
 This can still be seen in the present day.
 Gozo is a mystical island near Malta.
 Thousands of years ago, strange temples were built here by the then residents.

 This is also a place where mini elephants and giant mice once roamed.
-Just like in Crete, Cyprus and Sardinia, fossils of mini elephants have been found in caves like Għar Dalam in Malta and in Gozo.
+Fossils of mini elephants have been found in caves like Għar Dalam in Malta and in Gozo.
 They look more like Asian elephants than African elephants.
 These mini elephants did not exceed three feet, probably because their habitat was limited by the sea.

 The Blue Hole is a natural pool by the sea.
 It is also a cave about 10 meters wide and more than 15 meters deep.
 The Blue Hole, together with the Azure Window, were the main attractions of Gozo.
 However, Azure Window collapsed during a storm in 2017, and only the Blue Hole remained.
 But this alone is impressive enough.

 The Blue Hole is a wonderful place for swimming and diving.
 It is a bit difficult to get to it because you have to climb over rocks.
 These can be sharp, so special shoes are useful.
 Also bring along a thick towel to sit on, after your swim.

 Dwejra Bay is located close to the Blue Hole and is a hidden gem.
 This is not known by everyone, whilst the Blue Hole is often on the list of many tourists.
 You can visit Dwejra Bay by boat, but you can also explore it on foot.